 Don’t just take a cursory look at everyone’s packages.
 That won’t cut it.
 Everyone says they’re more reliable than Old Faithful, more secure than Fort Knox, faster than Speedy Gonzalez and more redundant than…well, someone or something with lots and lots of redundancies.
 You get the idea.
 Taking a look further beneath the surface could reveal significant differences from provider to provider, however.

 You also have to consider what you’re paying for in terms of power and how much cooling you’re going to be buying to keep all that power from overheating things.
-Different types and amounts of available power can cause pricing to drastically fluctuate.
+And there’s also the cooling systems maintenance to consider, which they’ll probably find a commercial HVAC technician for.
+Those charges are something they might handle, but the pricing plan might differ based on that.
+Then, different types and amounts of available power can cause pricing to drastically fluctuate.
 Find out if you’re being charged on a per-rack power limitation or on a watts-per-square-foot model.

 This is particularly important if you’re going to be using blade servers.
 We’ll avoid getting into the nitty-gritty of blade servers here, but note that if you’re going to use them that they tend to ruin at around 4-5 kW each but can suck down as much as 7-8 kW when they’re fully loaded.
 Your vendor’s pricing model may account for just 5 kW per cabinet if it’s a regular raised-floor airflow setup, mandating that your one full cabinet for each blade server.
 If you’re paying by the cabinet, that has the potential to get expensive in a hurry.
 If you need 10 kW or more per cabinet then expenses can go up as additional floor space, a containment system and additional cooling systems just for your area/racks will be necessary.